multiscale/ymmsl-python/docs/ymmsl_python.rst

 the resources, but of course we don't know which ones will be available while writing this file.
 Instead, you simply specify the path to the executable, and set the ``execution_model`` attribute to either ``openmpi`` or ``intelmpi`` as required.
-When executing with MUSCLE 3, the MUSCLE Manager will then start the component on its designated subset of the resources as required.
+When executing with MUSCLE3, the MUSCLE Manager will then start the component on its designated subset of the resources as required.

 The ``on_hpc_cluster`` implementation demonstrates loading environment modules,